University of Southern California: Student media

-Greek life
+Fraternities and sororities

-The Greek community has had a long history on the campus.
+Fraternities and sororities have had a long history on the campus.
 Centered on a portion of West 28th Street known as "The Row", between Figueroa Street and Hoover Street just north of campus, USC's Greek system began soon after the school's founding when Kappa Alpha Theta founded a chapter in 1887.

-Today, the university sponsors 4 fraternities and 10 sororities in the Interfraternity Conference (IFC) and Panhellenic Conference (PHC), respectively.
-In 2022, 11 fraternities disaffiliated from the university to form the University Park Interfraternity Council (UPIFC).
+Today, the university sponsors four fraternities and ten sororities in the Interfraternity Conference (IFC) and Panhellenic Conference (PHC), respectively.
+In 2022, eleven fraternities disaffiliated from the university to form the University Park Interfraternity Council (UPIFC).

 Outside the Panhellenic and Interfraternity conferences, the Greek community at USC is very diverse, boasting the Multicultural, Asian, Inter-Fraternity (composed of professional fraternities), and the National Pan-Hellenic (historically Black) Councils.
-Organizations governed by these councils include chapters of some of the oldest Latino and Black Greek organizations in the country and the oldest Asian fraternity in Southern California while also including established professional business, engineering, and pre-law fraternities, and other multiculturally based groups.
+Organizations governed by these councils include chapters of some of the oldest Latino and Black Greek organizations in the country, while also including established professional business, engineering, and pre-law fraternities, and other multiculturally based groups.